-You can purchase some of Coverstory books ebooks (EPUB format) directly from us at slightly reduced rates compared to most on-line retailers.
+In addition to being able to buy paperback copies of our books through on-line retailers and on order from ‘bricks and mortar’ bookshops, you can purchase some of Coverstory books ebooks (EPUB format) directly from us at slightly reduced rates.
 We will email your ebook to you on receipt of payment.

 On Parliament Hill